 In July and August 2007 nearly 70 artists travelled up the stock route on a six-week return to Country.

 Over 100 canvases were produced on that expedition, and more stories and artworks have since been added to the collection, which was acquired by the National Museum of Australia in 2009.

-Yiwarra Kuju tells the story of the route’s impact, and the importance of the country around it, interpreted through Aboriginal eyes and voices.
+Yiwarra Kuju includes beautiful plates of the complete Canning Stock Route Collection and for the very first time tells the story of the stock route’s impact, and the importance of the country around it, in Aboriginal voices and interpreted through Aboriginal eyes.

 It is a story of contact, conflict and survival, of exodus and return.
 Above all, it is a story of family, culture and Country.

 Paperback with dust jacket, 256 pages, 285 mm x 235 mm, colour